The forthcoming events involve performances using microtonal trumpets:

-The idea of microtonal trumpets dates back to the early twentieth century and there are surviving examples in the museums in Odessa and Prague.
+Microtonal trumpets date back to the early twentieth century and there are surviving examples in the museums in Odessa and Prague.

-This project, which began in 1998 and was inspired partly by the work of American Trumpeter and Big Band leader Don Ellis.
-It is a systemically researched and documented project between a composer and a trumpeter, and his 3-valve B-flat trumpet!
+This project, which began in 1998 was inspired partly by the work of American jazz trumpeter Don Ellis.
+It is a systemically researched and documented project between a composer and a trumpeter.

 Since 1998, the project has expanded exponentially both in the development of ideas, modified instruments and in the creation of new music.

-This website describes the development of a 4-valve quarter-tone trumpet in C and a 4-valve trumpet in B-flat capable of playing in 19 equal divisions of the octave (19-div).
+This website describes the development of 4-valve trumpets capable of playing in 19 and 24 equal divisions of the octave.

-The website overall, including our free, online book covers quarter-tone and eighth-tone playing techniques, a full explaination of 19-div and how to approach this tuning on the trumpet, a short history of the microtonal trumpet and a repertoire list.
+The website overall, including our free online book, covers quarter-tone and eighth-tone playing techniques, a full explaination of 19-div tuning, a short history of the microtonal trumpet and a repertoire list.

 This project is on-going and the authors welcome your feedback.